 There are many causes of sleep deprivation, such as anxiety or irregular hours at work.
 People who must rise earlier than their biological clocks would prefer can also suffer from sleep deprivation.

-We have all heard that ”the early bird gets the worm” and so many of us are rising before we feel like it in order to get things accomplished.
-If your personal body clock makes you more of a night owl than an early bird, it turns out there’s a good reason for that.
+We have all heard that ”the early bird gets the worm” and so many of us are rising before we feel like it to get things accomplished.
+If your body clock makes you more of a night owl than an early bird, it turns out there’s a good reason for that.

 What Are Circadian Genes?